Code of Conduct

 We are transparent in how we derive conclusions and try to explain methods and technologies used to our partners to empower them on their individual data journey.
 We also present differing views and are honest about the limitations of our knowledge and work.

-We respect and value other people and their views, especially if they are different from ours.
+We are open to, respect and value other people, their time and their views, especially if they are different from ours.
 We do so by learning from each other and practicing gratitude.
 This can be as simple as saying ‘thank you’.

-We embrace diversity in all its forms and take care of fostering tolerance and acceptance inside our community and beyond.
+We embrace diversity in all its forms and take care of fostering acceptance and respect inside our community and beyond.
+We want everyone to feel welcome and safe within CorrelAid.

 Examples of how we strive to work